sourcefrog/conserve/doc/design.md

 messages to observer objects, passed in by the application.
 These can then be configured to either draw progress bars to the terminal, or do nothing, or do something else.

+Progess bars are drawn only for the small number of main loops that are expected to take a long time, and don't implicitly pop up due to IO.